Aandree5/gui-web-base/CONTRIBUTING.md

 - **Respectful communication**: Assume good intent, be constructive, and stay professional.
 - **Collaboration over competition**: We value shared learning and collective improvement.
 - **Inclusive environment**: Everyone is welcome regardless of background or experience.
-- **Transparency**: Discuss major changes in issues before opening a PR.
+- **Transparency**: Discuss major changes before opening a PR.

 ## 💡 Tips for First-Time Contributors

 - Start with issues labeled `good first issue` or `help wanted`.
-- Don’t worry about perfection — maintainers will help refine your contribution.
+- Don’t worry about perfection, maintainers will help refine your contribution.
 - Ask questions in issues or discussions if you’re unsure.

-Thanks for helping us make **gui-web-base** better for everyone!
+Thanks for helping make **gui-web-base** better for everyone!